Brothers Five

 Brothers Five (Chinese: 五虎屠龍) is a 1970 Hong Kong wuxia film directed by Lo Wei and produced by the Shaw Brothers Studio.

 Plot

 Five brothers were separated at birth when the evil lord of Flying Dragon Villa murdered their father.
-The children’s caretaker sliced the backs of their left hands so that they would be able to one day reunite and take their revenge on the evil lord (Tien Feng).
-Yen Lai (Cheng Pei-pei) is a woman who must reunite the Kao brothers to rid the Teng Lung Manor of killers whilst avenging the murder of their father.
+The children’s caretaker sliced the backs of their left hands so that they would be able to one day reunite and take their revenge on the evil lord.
+Yen Lai is a woman who must reunite the Kao brothers to rid the Teng Lung Manor of killers whilst avenging the murder of their father.